 Cultural skills are the ability to understand, communicate and communicate effectively with people across cultures.
 Includes cultural skills

-Including workplace leaders, employers, supervisors and union representatives who are culturally competent, respectful of knowing, viewing and living in multiple cultural ways, celebrating the benefits of diversity, and having the ability to understand and respect differences.
+Including workplace leaders, employers, supervisors, and union representatives who are culturally competent, respectful of knowing, viewing, and living in multiple cultural ways, celebrating the benefits of diversity, and have the ability to understand and respect differences.

 In practical terms, it involves critical reflection, a journey not involved in learning how people perceive the world and participate in different systems of shared knowledge.

 The goal of the assessment is to identify what members of an organization need to work together more effectively if they really like each other and it can be great to overcome their biases, but the reality is that you can expect to learn the rules of how to work together productively. .